 After fronting the Belfast band Them, who pounded out a sweaty brand of r&b-based rock n' roll, Van Morrison banged out some solo singles for Bert Berns' Bang Records, the most notable of which was the classic "Brown Eyed Girl" (recommended listening: the 2-cd The Story Of Them Featuring Van Morrison and The Bang Masters, respectively).
 When Berns released an album (Blowin' Your Mind) without his consent it began Morrison's longstanding distrust of the music business, and when Berns died Van joined Warner Bros., where he immediately delivered this amazing album, which defies description or complete comprehension.
 Recorded in a single whirlwind 48 hour session, Astral Weeks is simply one of the greatest albums of any kind ever created.
 Upon first listen this might not be obvious, as Van does away with standard song structures and immediate accessibility, instead conceiving the album as an entire entity whose otherworldly intensity and magical air of mystery reveals hidden riches with repeated introductions.
 Musically mixing together Celtic folk with American jazz and pop, Morrison had the benefit of working with stellar jazz musicians such as Connie Kay (drums), Richard Davis (bass), Jay Berliner (classical guitar), and John Payne (flute, soprano saxophone), who crafted the delicately textured melodies behind which Van The Man delivers a vocal performance for the ages.
 Van's poetic, stream of consciousness lyrics are supposed to comprise some sort of song cycle, but like most of Bob Dylan (who likewise benefited from some stellar performances from unsung heroes in his backing bands) at his best, this album is all the more special for its inscrutability, as I myself revel in the evocative images of Van's reminisces about "Madame George" and the rest of the gang down on "Cyprus Avenue" without really understanding any of it, or necessarily wanting to.
 No, this album is more about an elusive magical quality than anything else, even songs, despite the fact that some of these songs are absolutely spectacular.
 For example, there's the title track, which has an airy bass/flute led melody and arguably my favorite Van (or anybody, for that matter) vocal ever (I can hear him singing "there you go, there you go" in my head right now), while "Sweet Thing," with it's almost hooky string arrangement, is the closest thing here to an accessible pop melody (it was later covered by The Waterboys, among others).
 "Cyprus Avenue" is another highlight whose instruments (acoustic guitar, harpsichord, bass, strings, flute, drums) flutter about as Van looks back at what he himself describes as "a mystical place," while "The Way Young Lovers Do" sees Van at his most poetic and romantic.
 The song, which was later covered by spiritual successor Jeff Buckley, is the only really rocking song on the album, ironic given that the album always appears on "greatest rock albums of all-time" polls.
 Love the trumpet solo too, but this song and every other song here takes a backseat to "Madame George," a 9-minute epic that even Van himself (a notorious crank pot) likes.
 Again, I'll let others rack their brains for an interpretation, as Van allegedly waxes poetic about a lovelorn drag queen and other assorted losers, but to me this song's magic (and yes, magic is the right word) is all about its mystical atmosphere.
 The strings on the song actually sound like they're weeping, and Van soulfully sings like a man who knows true pain, despite the fact that he was only 23 years old when this album was recorded.
 OK, I'll relent and suggest that this is probably because the song is really about outgrowing certain friendships and moving on, something that Van was likely experiencing at the time (having left Them and pursuing the nomadic lifestyle of a rock n' roller).
 You see, this album isn't that inscrutable, but most of the songs here are open to interpretation.
-Perhaps "Beside You," "Ballerina," and "Slim Slow Slider" fail to match the five aforementioned songs, but again Van's mesmerizing vocals (i.e. "you breathe in you breathe out you breathe in you breathe out you breathe in you breathe out") make them well worth hearing, as his vocal sweeps and swooshes dash about his brilliantly poetic wordplay.
+Perhaps "Beside You," "Ballerina," and "Slim Slow Slider" fail to match the five aforementioned songs, but again Van's mesmerizing vocals (i.e. "you breathe in you breathe out you breathe in you breathe out you breathe in you breathe out") make them essential as well, as his vocal sweeps and swooshes dash about his brilliantly poetic wordplay.
 Simply put, Astral Weeks, Morrison's most magnificent and fervent flight of fancy, is a spellbindingly intense effort that takes you away to a special place, and despite its often-bleak subject matter it offers an uplifting, spiritual listening experience that makes me feel good whenever I hear it.
 Easily ensconced among my top five favorite albums of all-time, Astral Weeks is a one of a kind listening experience that deserves to endure forever.

-Moondance (Warner Bros. ’70) Rating: A
+Moondance (Warner Bros. ’70) Rating: A+

 Following on the heels of Astral Weeks, a masterpiece neglected during its time that has since gone on to be regarded as an all-time classic, Moondance is (amazingly enough) an equally assured though far different creation.
 Showcasing his rhythm & blues influences while still retaining his mystical bent, Moondance adds effortlessly catchy pop hooks while working horns into the mix brilliantly, making it another vintage Van Morrison effort.
 This successful album also made him a commercially viable artist after the "failure" of Astral Weeks, and many of these songs, particularly on the flawless first side (easily among the greatest album sides ever waxed), still achieve regular airplay on classic rock radio.
 “And It Stoned Me” begins the album with a relaxed, confidently soulful pop rock song whose earthy ambiance echoed his Woodstock neighbors in The Band, while the jazzy title track is a swinging supper club classic that introduced the word “fantabulous” into the lexicon.
 Songs don't get any sexier than "Crazy Love," whose romantic atmosphere, helped along by a delicately plucked acoustic guitar and low-key gospel backing, could melt the coldest of hearts, while "Caravan" captures Morrison at a joyously upbeat peak, with unforgettable "la la las" being the song's most memorable characteristic.
 Finishing side one with a flourish, “Into The Mystic” is another classic piece that many feel is the fullest fruition of Morrison’s visionary genius (even if its catchy horns rip off Otis Redding's "Mr Pitiful").
-Alas, after such consistent excellence there was but one way to go, and side two is predictably less impressive, with only "Brand New Day," a beautifully optimistic soul ballad with gospel backing vocals, matching the quality of side one.
+Alas, after such consistent excellence there was but one way to go, and side two is predictably less impressive, with only "Brand New Day," a beautifully optimistic soul ballad with gospel backing vocals, matching the majestic quality of side one.
 Which isn't to suggest that side two is bad; quite the contrary, as every song here is totally enjoyable, if in a comparatively lightweight way.
 For example, "Come Running" is a jaunty piano and horn driven ditty, while “These Dreams Of You” is a melodic keyboard, bass, and sax-led sing along.
-Rounding out the track listing, "Everyone," notable for its prominent clavinet and flute, is also catchy and fun (it was memorably featured along with the closing credits of the movie The Royal Tenenbaums), while "Glad Tidings" provides a jazzy feel good finale with vocal hooks aplenty.
+Rounding out the track listing, "Everyone," notable for its prominent clavinet and flute, is also catchy and fun (it was memorably featured along with the closing credits of the movie The Royal Tenenbaums), while "Glad Tidings" provides a jazzy, hooky feel good finale.
 Anyway, needless to say Moondance was a much different proposition than Astral Weeks, which I personally find more rewarding but which is much less immediately accessible and asks far more from the listener.
 By contrast, Moondance, a much more song-based collection, is simply one of the most easily likeable albums ever.
 Indeed, I don't know anybody who doesn't at least like this warmly inviting album, as its fairly straightforward verse chorus verse structures and simple, easily singable melodies are perfect for any possible circumstance.

 His Band And Street Choir (Warner Bros. ’70) Rating: B+